Sik (roller coaster)

 Sik is a steel roller coaster at Flamingo Land in North Yorkshire, United Kingdom.
 It opened to the public on 2 July 2022.

 History and design

 Flamingo Land submitted a planning application for a 10-inversion rollercoaster in June 2019.
 The ride is repurposed but previously unused, having been held in storage for several years after it was originally ordered by Brazilian theme park Hopi Hari in 2011.
 It opened to the public on 2 July 2022.

 It is an example of a second-generation Multi Inversion Coaster from manufacturers Intamin.
-The Colossus rollercoaster at Thorpe Park is of a similar, but first-generation design.
+Colossus at Thorpe Park is of a similar, but first-generation design.
 The later generation model features a more aggressively profiled first drop and trains that have lap-bar restraints.
 Trains also enter the final run of heartline rolls at considerably increased speed in comparison to the first-generation models.

 Along with Colossus at Thorpe Park Resort, Sik holds the second-highest number of inversions (10) of any British rollercoaster, behind Alton Towers's Smiler with 14.